SpaceCamp: Reception

+Legacy

 In a 2012 interview with The A.V.
 Club, Lea Thompson mentioned that "I've had a lot of people come up to me and say that they became physicists or inventors, how much they loved that movie and how much it inspired them."

-In 2016, in honor of the 30th anniversary of SpaceCamp's release, U.S. Space & Rocket Center inducted the film's cast into the Space Camp Hall of Fame.
+In 2016, in honor of the 30th anniversary of SpaceCamps release, U.S. Space & Rocket Center inducted the film's cast into the Space Camp Hall of Fame.

 Remake

-In January 2020, Disney announced that a remake was in the works for their streaming service, Disney+.
+In January 2020, Disney announced that a remake was in the works for their streaming service Disney+.
 Mikey Day and Streeter Seidell have signed on to write the script and it will be produced by Walt Disney Pictures.